-PROMPT Using the information in these documents and other relevant information from class, write an explanation of why zebras have stripes.
+PROMPT Using the information in these documents and other relevant information introduced in class, write an explanation of why zebras have stripes.
+Include information about the different explanations and why some are more credible than others.

-Help students use evidence appropriately to support their explanation.
-Be sure that personal or anecdotal evidence is used to supplement and enhance, not replace, textual and scientific evidence.
+Help students use evidence appropriately to support their explanations.
+Be sure that personal or anecdotal evidence is to supplement and enhance, not replace, textual and scientific evidence.